epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - Camille:
     - Creation of the graph
-    - Analyse words occurences in video tags and titles
+    - Analysis of words occurences in video tags and titles

 - Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities